simplex-chat/simplex-chat/simplex-messaging.md

 The server must respond with `"ERR AUTH"` response in the following cases:

-- Queue does not exist or suspended.
+- queue does not exist or suspended

-- Queue is secured but the transmission does NOT have a signature.
+- queue is secured but the transmission does NOT have a signature

-- Queue is NOT secured but the transmission has a signature.
+- queue is NOT secured but the transmission has a signature

 Until the queue is secured, the server should accept any number of unsigned messages - it both enables the legitimate sender to resend the confirmation in case of failure and also allows the simplex messaging client to ignore any confirmation messages that may be sent by the attackers (assuming they could have intercepted the queue ID in the server response, but do not have a correct encryption key passed to sender in out-of-band message).